wtre/iBMSC/README.md

 * Fixed the total note count on the toolbar.
 * Reorganized the sidebar so you can tab between textboxes properly (mostly).
 * Prevented notes in Expansion Code from being loaded.
+* Rare bug that occurs when the mouse is highlighting a long note while toggling between NT and BMSE simultaneously.

 ## Functionalities
 * Added Random and S-Random.
 Supports PMS as well.